 The day you’ve been waiting for is finally here; you’re about to have your first foster child arrive at your home.
-You’ve read our advice on how to prepare for a foster child and are just waiting for your doorbell to ring.
+You’ve read our advice on how to prepare for your first foster child and are just waiting for your doorbell to ring.

-But what important things you should do on the first day with a foster child to help them settle?
+But now you're wondering how to welcome a foster child into your home and what important things you should do on the first day with a foster child to help them settle?

 1. Greet Them with Warm Smiles

 Never underestimate the power of a smile.
 Tell them how much you’ve been looking forward to meeting them and that if they need anything, they should just ask.
 Be aware of your body language, eye contact and language.
 Most foster children, regardless of age, want to be reassured when they are in a stressful or distressing situation.